toddpress/blog/README.md

-# blog
+# toddpress.github.io
-Todd Pressley | Thoughts and experiments
+An account of my experiments as a curious, creative dude